nesevis/exhaust/README.md

 ## Recursive Generators

-Some domains are naturally recursive — trees, nested JSON, abstract syntax trees. `.recursive` lets you define generators that reference themselves, with a depth range to keep things finite:
+Some domains are naturally recursive: trees, nested JSON, abstract syntax trees. `.recursive` lets you define generators that reference themselves, with a depth range to keep things finite:

 ```swift
 indirect enum JSONValue: Equatable {